pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     $filter('currency')(amount, symbol, fractionSize)
     ```

-    * `Symbol` and `fractionSize` are the same as in HTMP Template.
+    * `symbol` and `fractionSize` are the same in JS as in HTMP Template.
-    * `Amount` is the numerical value which has to convert into currency format.
+    * `Amount` is the numerical value which has to be converted into currency format.
-    * `$filter` is an instance of filter component service which is injected to controller's function as a dependency.
+    * `$filter` is an instance of the filter component service which is injected to controller's function as a dependency.

     for example :